gistairc/MUSIC4HA/README.md

 ## Overview

-The HotArea(HA) is a system to automatically detect hotspots (e.g., fires and volcanoes) in the world in mid-resolution satellite data and displays the results on a web-based GIS system.
+The **H**ot**A**rea(**HA**) is a system to automatically detect hotspots (e.g., fires and volcanoes) in the world in mid-resolution satellite data and displays the results on a web-based GIS system.
 Currently Hotarea utilizes Landsat 8 and Sentinel-2 data in global scale and in some selected regions, respectively.

 The Landsat 8 Operational Land Imager (OLI) and Sentinel-2 Multispectral Instrument (MSI) are designed to observe solar radiance reflected by the land surface in the visible to shortwave infrared region, i.e., 0.43–2.3 μm.
 While the peak wavelength of solar radiance that corresponds to 6000 K is in the visible region (0.4–0.7 μm), the peak wavelength of hotspots such as fire corresponds to the shortwave infrared (SWIR, 1.3–3 μm) to midinfrared (3–8 μm) regions (Fig. 1).
 Therefore, at longer wavelengths, the radiance of a hotspot observed by the satellite sensor increases.
 Although the reflected spectral radiances in the near-infrared (NIR: 0.85 μm) and the SWIR (2.2 μm) regions correlate well on the ground surface, the SWIR radiance of a hotspot increases anomalously.
 Fig. 2 implies that an appropriate threshold distinguishes signals corresponding to hotspots from surface reflection.
 Hotarea uses this empirical characteristic to automatically detect hotspots in satellite images.